 Results

 Figures 7-9 show the identified communities by the algorithms by highlighting convex hulls over the grouped interventions.
-Tables 1-3 shows the grouping of interventions into communities and the breakdown of the number of incoming and outgoing patient referrals for each intervention studied by clinical trials in the PM clinical trial enrollment dataset., Figure 7 demonstrates that the Girvan-Newman algorithm identified each intervention as a separate community (Q= 0.044) .
+Tables 1-3 shows the grouping of interventions into communities and the breakdown of the number of incoming and outgoing patient referrals for each intervention studied by clinical trials in the PM clinical trial enrollment dataset.
+Figure 7 demonstrates that the Girvan-Newman algorithm identified each intervention as a separate community (Q= 0.044) .
 This result is particularly uninformative, as it is equivalent to not applying any community detection method for collaboration network identification between interventions.
 Figure 8 shows that the Louvain algorithm groups interventions into four distinct working groups, achieving the highest modularity score (Q= 0.177).
 However, the underlying rationale and meaning behind these groupings remains unclear beyond clustering interventions with the objective to maximize modularity.

 Figure 9 shows that the Smith-Pittman algorithm (Q= 0.08) identifies eight communities.
 Six of these communities consist of individual interventions - namely T: Small Molecule, I:MAbs Checkpoint, I:Combined, I:MAbs Targeting, Combined Modality and Radioconjugate - while the remaining two of the communities encompass multiple interventions.
 The interpretation the communities identified by the Smith-Pittman algorithm can be understood through the degree of connectivity among interventions within these communities.
 Communities comprising of individual interventions either have the highest or a substantial number of patient referrals, whether incoming from or outgoing to other interventions, or they have the least.
 Figure 10 illustrates the distribution of interventions by patient referrals, ordered from smallest to largest and highlights the thresholds beyond which single intervention communities are positioned.
 The interpretation of the communities identified by the Smith-Pittman algorithm suggests that the existence of both highly connected and less connected interventions, as well as broader groups corresponding to typical intervention types.
 This interpretation offers an intuitive understanding related to the formation of collaboration networks being a function of intervention “popularity” - i.e. patient referrals outgoing and incoming to and from other interventions.